-- You have the right not to be treated less favourably than others because of your disability (direct discrimination).
-For example, it would be against the law for your employer to refuse you a customer-facing role because you have a disfigurement.
+- You must not be treated less favourably than a non-disabled employee because of your disability.
+An example might be refusing to give you a customer-facing job because you have a facial disfigurement.

 - Your employer must make reasonable adjustments to help you access the workplace and do your job.
 An employer can never justify a failure to make reasonable adjustments.
 The phrase 'reasonable adjustments' has a wide meaning.
 Common adjustments might include:

 - altering hours or permitting work from home;

 - transferring a newly disabled person (or a person whose disability has worsened) into a more suitable existing vacancy;

 - providing extra training;